rwjmoore/nWirePhantom_UScalibration/README.md

 # Additional Tools
 - The two files " NWirePhantomCalibration_5cm120sector " and " NWirePhantomCalibration_4cm120sector " are already cropped to the described depth and sector with the 14L3 probe.
 Note that these also have phantom calibrations and a spatial calibration present in these files, which is useful for seeing what they look like.
+- MATLAB script "processTransform.m" is useful for assessing performance of registration.
+It will tell you the reprojected width and depth of the US image, which you can compare with transducer width and imaging depth
 - For coordinate systems and description of the fCal software: http://perk-software.cs.queensu.ca/plus/doc/nightly/user/ApplicationfCal.html
 - Method used to register the image to the probe tracker coordinate system: https://doi.org/10.1007/s11548-013-0904-9